- Hide menu

 In 2009, Huffman covered Vortex 2, the world’s largest tornado research project for NBC and The Weather Channel.

-Brent Huffman is also an assistant professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.
+Brent Huffman is also an associate professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.